Franklin County-funded summer camps are safe and fun, with dozens of different sites all across Central Ohio.

 summer youth employment program will offer youth and young adults ages 14-21 the opportunity to develop the essential skills needed to be successful in the workplace while earning wages to help meet their basic needs.

 Youth ages 14- and 15-years-old have the opportunity to get real-world experience and develop the essential workplace skills while earning wages to help meet their basic needs.
-This 6-week work-based learning program offered by the Columbus Urban League and Godman Guild Association is designed to let students explore careers in technology, engineering, project management and the arts.
+This 6-week work-based learning program offered by the Columbus Urban League, Godman Guild Association and St. Stephen's Community House is designed to let students explore careers in technology, engineering, project management and the arts.

-Youth interested in the health care industry can participate in an internship at Nationwide Children’s Hospital where participants will support clinical and non-clinical staff while also exploring the skills needed to be successful in this career field.
+Youth interested in the health care industry can participate in an internship at Nationwide Children’s Hospital and get the opportunitity to support clinical and non-clinical staff while also exploring the skills needed to be successful in the healthcare field.

 Lead The Way Learning Academy gives youth the chance to explore careers in the construction trades and transportation industries in partnership with Columbus State Community College.
 Participants in the transportation industry track will complete classroom training to gain the knowledge required to safely operate a commercial vehicle.
 Participants who successfully complete the training will be eligible to take the written and skills tests needed to attain a CDL Class B license.